 My personal laptop

-As a brief summary of my wanderings in tech: I started out with C# Windows Forms, did some network and games stuff, meandered into web development, made an innovative web advertising startup then turned towards low level.
-Since making an 8 bit computer in Minecraft and working on graphics for Imagination Technologies, I've gradually delved to lower and lower depths, starting with FlingOS and progressing to my current research into new hardware design.
+As a brief summary of my wanderings in tech: I started out with C# Windows Forms, did some network and games stuff, meandered into web development, made an innovative web advertising startup then turned towards low level software.
+Since making an 8 bit computer in Minecraft and working on graphics for Imagination Technologies, I've gradually delved to lower and lower depths, starting with FlingOS and progressing to my current work on new hardware design.
 C# is still my favourite and preferred language, but languages like Haskell, Agda and Python are better for particular applications.

-Over the last 12 years I've learnt a lot and there's still so much more to go.
-I thoroughly enjoy my work and am looking forward to continuing my career doing a meaningful job that I actually enjoy.
+Over the last 15 years I've learnt a lot and there's still so much more to go.
+I thoroughly enjoy my work and am looking forward to continuing my career.
 If I can choose what I do (preferably my own ideas), even better!

 I failed Violin back in primary school so it wasn't until I was 15 that I was pursuaded to give saxophone a go.
 I started on tenor sax and took to it fairly quickly.
-Since then, I've enjoyed playing it but have struggled to balance practice time with everything else I do.
+Since then, I've enjoyed playing it for personal enjoyment and relaxation.

 My saxophone (mouthpiece)

 I completed jazz grade 6 and started learning for grade 7.
-Nowadays I just play for fun and can sometimes be heard busking near my flat in Bristol with my housemate on guitar.
-I've never joined a band (something on the todo list I suppose) and mostly just improvise for my own relaxation.
+Nowadays I just play for fun and can sometimes be heard busking near my flat in Bristol.
+I've never joined a band (something on the todo list I suppose) and mostly just improvise for fun.

 Photo by Ross of myself and John overlooking Wast Water in the Lake District

-I'm not a climber so at best I scramble up stuff.
-Summer 2016 my friends went with me camping for a weekend and I've organised a few other group and personal trips up to the Lakes.
-I tried wild camping for the first time and had an amazing experience.
+I'm not a climber so I just scramble up stuff.
+During summer 2016 my friends and I went camping for a weekend and I've organised a few other group and personal trips up to the Lakes.
+I tried wild camping for the first time two years ago and had an amazing experience.
 There's nothing quite like seeing a herd of deer leaping across the col you've just woken up in at 6am with the sun gleaming over the peaks.

-Recently FlingOS has lead me towards animated videos and editing.
-As a result, I've become more interested in photography and filming (two rather different but related things).
+In recent years FlingOS lead me towards animated videos and editing.
+As a result, I've become more interested in photography and filming.
 Along with my existing interest in digital audio, I've started to experiment with taking photos of events and filming short explainer videos.
 I might eventually start making some of it public!
 A few (but by no means all) of the photos on this site are my own.